 The batsmen had crossed over.
 Shastri tried to repeat Kirmani’s stroke and holed out to Lamb next ball for a 323-ball 142 with 17 fours and a six.
-Gavaskar had still decided to bat on and eventually declared at 465 for eight.
+Gavaskar had still decided to bat on and eventually declared at 465 for 8.
 Kapil trapped Robinson leg-before (rather dubiously) early, but Fowler and Gatting batted through.
-England finished the day on 57 for one, still 213 runs behind; Fowler was on 19 and Gatting on 14.
+England finished the day on 57 for 1, still 213 runs behind; Fowler was on 19 and Gatting on 14.

 Day Four: Gatting’s resistance goes in vain